mnot/I-D/rfc5785bis/draft.md

 {{?RFC3552}} contains some examples of potential security considerations that may be relevant to application protocols and administrators deploying them.

+## Protecting Well-Known Resources

+Because well-known locations effectively represent the entire origin, server operators should appropriately control the ability to write to them.
+This is especially true when more than one entity is co-located on the same origin.
+Even for origins that are controlled by and represent a single entity, due care should be taken to assure that write access to well-known locations is not granted unwittingly, either externally through server configuration, or locally through implementation permissions (e.g., on a filesystem).

 ## Interaction with Web Browsing